scaleoutsystems/fedn/examples/splitlearning_diabetes/readme.rst

 -------------------------------------

 We are going to start the training through the API Client.
-Go to the api.ipynb file in the splitlearning_diabetes folder and execute the cells.
+Go to the *run_splitlearning.ipynb* file in the *splitlearning_diabetes* folder and execute the cells.
 The splitlearning session should start running.

 Modifying the example